National Vocation Awareness Week

 Consider partnering with nearby parishes to run a priestly discernment group for men and a religious life discernment group for women.

 Both groups are structured as book-study groups, with excellent books and ready-made discussion guides.
-Seven meetings per semester help participants dive deep into a “diligent discernment.”
+Six meetings per semester help participants dive deep into a “diligent discernment.”

 PARISH COMMUNICATION ON VOCATIONS